 How my left and my right brain agreed to get on the same page

-I took my first sip of the advertising Kool-Aid when I started working as a Copywriter in Mumbai.
+I took my first sip of the advertising Kool-Aid when I started working as a Copywriter.
 Although I loved writing, my logical left brain wasn't satisfied.
 I remember noticing how planners drew endless mindmaps and went around asking people weird questions that sometimes turned into therapy sessions.
-I found myself intrigued by their work and the way they worked.
+I found myself intrigued by the way they worked.

 Both my right and my left brain agreed that becoming a strategist was the way to go.
 I had finally found something that would satisfy both of them.